yoeo/scala-explained/literals.md

 ### 6. Symbols

-A symbols is a kind-of string only used by the application logic, in opposition to actual `String`s that are used as application data.
+A symbols is a kind-of string only used by the application logic, in opposition to actual `String` values that are used as application data.
 A symbol literal is represented by a word starting with a simple quote:
 `'connectionStarted`